QuantEssential/asycio_client_server/README.md

 python server.py

-In a new tab, run:
+In a new tab:
+source venv/bin/activate
 python client.py